winnechan/ControlStyle/README.md

 :white_check_mark: inference code implemented in diffusers

 ## run inference
 First of all, setting the pre-trained text-to-image diffusion model (sd-v15) and the pre-trained controlstyle model in the bash.
-Then, having fun with different prompt, controlnet_scale and random seed
+Also, different prompt, controlnet_scale and random seed can be set in the bash.
+Then,
 ```
 bash test_model.sh
 ```